-Is the Crestor listed on your site the authentic, brand-name Crestor?
+Is the Crestor sold online the authentic, brand-name Crestor?

 The Crestor listed on PharmacyChecker.com is the authentic, brand-name Crestor.